sunhs/lgf-file-browser/README.md

 # LGF File Browser

-This is a file browser for VSCode which lets you quickly navigate through files, add or delete projects.
+This is a file browser + project manager for VSCode, which lets you quickly navigate through files, add or delete projects, ***with only the keyboard***.

 There are often times when you don't want to leave your hands off the keyboard, just to reach to the mouse for a few clicks and go back typing.
 There are often times when you press `cmd+p` to search for a file, only to find multiple files with the same name coming from different projects, struggling to distinguish between them.